hamchapman/googletest-json-asan-issue/README.md

 ## Specifics

-As written out in comments in the [`Footest.cpp` file](https://github.com/hamchapman/googletest-json-asan-issue/blob/master/test/FooTest.cpp), you can stop the issue from occurring if you do one of the following:
+As written out in comments in the [`Footest.cpp` file](https://github.com/hamchapman/googletest-json-asan-issue/blob/master/test/FooTest.cpp), you can stop the issue from occurring if you do at least one of the following:

+1. Comment out the line that adds the `-fsanitize=address` compiler flag for the `tests` executable.
-1. Comment out one of the test cases so that only 4 (or fewer) remain in total.
+2. Comment out at least one of the test cases so that only 4 (or fewer) remain in total.
-2. Comment out the line in the tests that tries to get the json value as a vector of `int`s.
+3. Comment out the line in the tests that tries to get the json value as a vector of `int`s.

 ## Related issues?